Salgac/LogToGpx/README.md

 ## Usage

+Several gem dependencies are required to be installed before usage, see [setup](#setup) before use.

 To use the tool, simply run the `main.rb` file in command line (providing you have ruby installed), with `.log` file paths in arguments, like so:

 ```bash